obidinnc/helloworld/README.md

-A hello, world program made in python.
+A "Hello, World!" program made in python.
 Pretty simple.
 Based on this song:
 https://youtu.be/Yw6u6YkTgQ4